angoca/db2unit/CONTRIBUTING.md

 And explain us what you did, what you git, and what you did not get.

+Do not worry about labels or milestones, once we will see your issue, we will assign the corresponding values.

 If you develop a new feature (bug fix, enhancement, etc.) and you want that feature be integrated in the project, please make sure you wrote some tests, in order to help us verify that this feature does not get into conflict with